 Are you worried that you could have cataracts?
 You’re not alone.

 Millions of Americans currently live with cataracts, and many more will develop them by the age of 65.
 If you do have cataracts, you may wonder if there are treatment options.
-At Carter Eye Center in Dallas, Dr. Carter performs laser cataract surgery, helping patients see clearly.
+At Carter Eye Center in Dallas, Dr. Carter performs laser cataract surgery in his Dallas-Fort Worth vision center, helping patients see clearly.

 What is a Cataract?